Visual Question Answering in AI: what is it?

 4. Balanced data sets

 Balanced data annotation is essential to avoid bias.
-If certain object categories or question types are over-represented, the model risks over-learning these specific cases and under-performing on others.
-It is therefore important to ensure that the data is well balanced.
+If certain categories of objects or types of questions are over-represented, the model risks overlearning these specific cases and underperforming others.
+Therefore, it is important to ensure that the data is well-balanced.

 β

-The nature of the annotated questions can also influence the learning difficulty of the model.
+The nature of the annotated questions can also influence the difficulty of learning the model.
 Questions that are too easy will not allow the model to develop robust capabilities, while questions that are too difficult can lead to confusion.
-A good mix of questions of different difficulty is necessary for effective learning.
+A good mix of questions with different difficulties is necessary for effective learning.

 β